-- The Department strictly enforces the prerequisites for ECON300, ECON321, ECON325, & ECON326.
-Students who register for these courses without the required prerequisites completed will be administratively dropped by the Registrar's office.
+- The Department strictly enforces the prerequisites for all upper level ECON courses.
+Students who register for ECON courses without the required prerequisites completed will be administratively dropped by the Registrar's office.

 - ECON300, ECON321, ECON325, and ECON326 must be completed in residence.

 - ECON305 and ECON306 are strictly for non-economics majors only.
 Economics majors may not take nor receive any credit for ECON305 and ECON306.

 ECON300, 311, 317, 321, 325, 326, 386, 399, and ALL 400-level ECON courses are restricted for ECON majors only.
 Non-majors who wish to register for a restricted ECON course may request permission on the first day of classes, if and only if, prerequisites for the course are completed.
 Non-majors may not request to be put on the waitlist for a course before the first day of classes.
 Students in the process of declaring Economics as their major must officially be a major before they may register for any restricted course.
 No exceptions to this policy will be granted.

 The Department does not oversubscribe students into closed courses, regardless of class or major.
 Access to courses that are full is only through the waitlist.
 Professors, Teaching Assistants, and Instructors do not have the ability oversubscribe students.
 Students who are on the waitlist for a particular course should NOT purchase textbooks or any supplemental course material until they are offered a seat in the course.

 - All major requirements must be completed with a "C-" or better.
 A course taken as Pass/Fail may not apply towards major requirements.